 How do we protect our customer's information?

-Information on the security of information held in call recordings:
+Information about the security of information held in call recordings

-Our telephony provider BT have provided assurances regarding the security of the recorded data within the BT Cloud environment, for the period it is held.
+Our telephony provider, BT, has provided assurances regarding the security of the recorded data within the BT Cloud environment, for the period it is held.
 Call recordings are retained for 62 days after which they are deleted.

 Can I request a copy of my call recording?

 Call recordings are destroyed after two months.
 If the recording is available, you can request a copy of your conversation by making a request for access in writing or by filling in our online form.
 This will be provided to you in accordance with the terms of the Data Protection Act 1998.
 More details about making a request can be found on our data protection page.